vvorobjov/nrp-documentation/src/nrp/user_manual/user_interface/12-gz3d-create-experiment.rst

-  The content of model.config will be used to generate the online robot documentation, see `Inspect a robot`_.
+The content of model.config will be used to generate the online robot documentation, see :ref:`web-cockpit-inspect-robot`

 When your choice of assembly is made, you can instantiate the experiment in your private storage by pressing the **Clone** button.
 The new experiment is now available in **My Experiments** tab.

-.. _Inspect a robot: 36-gz3d-inspect-robot.html